 Proper cleaner shrimp care also involves creating the conditions appropriate for molting.

-Yes, the popular saltwater cleaner shrimp species are reef safe.
+The most popular saltwater cleaner shrimp species are reef safe.
+They will leave your reef inverts alone, including corals, feather duster worms and other species.
 One species to look out for, that looks like a popular species but is NOT reef safe is the camel shrimp.
 It is often confused for the reef-safe peppermint shrimp, but unfortunately has a bad track record of eating corals.

 Proper saltwater cleaner shrimp care also involves insuring you keep them with the right invertebrates and fish.
 Some would-be predators can otherwise be tamed, while other predators will still gladly make a snack of them, under the right conditions.
 This section will hopefully provide answers to some of the most common compatibility-related care questions.